The coolest coves in Cornwall

 St Mawes is a quaint village and its long stretch of sand beach overlooks the River Fal, towards Falmouth.
 It’s less of a cove really but such a lovely place when it’s quiet, I couldn’t help but add it to the list.
 During the summer, it seems quite popular with the older generation.
 Needless to say, we didn’t stay long!
 St Mawes was the base for Robert Long, a seventeenth century smuggler who met an untimely end.
 The revenue authorities executed Long and hung his body in chains on the road out of the town.
 Us Brits have always been so charming!

-Are you planning a driving holiday in Cornwall?
-Take a look at our Cornish road trip itinerary for some inspiration.
+Essential reading: Take a look at our Cornish road trip itinerary for some inspiration.

 Well this is a little gem of a cove.
 While the village is beautiful, this cove is the last thing you expect to see and a real treat.
 You will stop in your tracks as you catch your first glimpse behind the fishing harbour.
 Cadgwith is a typical English village with thatched cottages.
 There is a maze of narrow lanes descending down steep slopes.
 As they pass the fisherman’s huts, you approach the pebble cove below.
 Cadgwith Cove is growing in popularity so try to visit before it becomes overrun with cafés and ice-cream sellers.